top of page

 WHAT ABOUT THE WEATHER?

-During spring (March to May) and autumn (September to November) Pakistans cities experience a range of pleasant climates.
-In the south, Karachi, Hyderabad, Larkana, Sukkur, Bahawalpur and Multan enjoy warm temperatures ranging from 75°F to 90°F (24°C to 32°C) ideal for outdoor activities.
-Gradually moving further towards the north, Lahore experience mild temperatures between 64°F and 82°F (18°C and 28°C).
-Islamabad, nestled in the foothills, enjoys a more moderate climate with temperatures ranging from 57°F to 75°F (14°C to 24°C) In the north, Swat and Chilas experience mild temperatures between 50°F and 70°F (10°C and 21°C) while Hunza Gulmit, Khunjerab Pass, Skardu, Khaplu, and Shigar experience cooler temperatures ranging from 40°F to 60°F (4°C to 16°C) Overall spring and autumn bring comfortable temperatures, making it ideal time to explore Pakistans diverse regions
+During spring (March to May) and autumn (September to November), Pakistan’s cities experience a range of pleasant climates.
+In the south, Karachi, Hyderabad, Larkana, Sukkur, Bahawalpur and Multan enjoy warm temperatures, ranging from 75°F to 90°F (24°C to 32°C), ideal for outdoor activities.
+Gradually moving further towards north, Lahore experience mild temperatures, with temperatures between 64°F and 82°F (18°C and 28°C).
+Islamabad, nestled in the foothills, enjoys a more moderate climate, with temperatures ranging from 57°F to 75°F (14°C to 24°C).
+In the north, Hunza Gulmit, Khunjerab Pass, Skardu, Khaplu, and Shigar experience cooler temperatures, ranging from 40°F to 70°F (4°C to 20°C).
+Overall, spring and autumn bring comfortable temperatures, making it an ideal time to explore Pakistan’s diverse regions.

 WHEN IS PAYMENT DUE?